open-wc/blog-posts/2019-11-storybook-for-web-components-on-steroids/README.md

 Let's look at some of those points and how we can improve them.

+> You can follow along in the [accompanying github repo](https://github.com/open-wc/blog-posts/tree/master/2019-11-storybook-for-web-components-on-steroids)

-After a typical storybook setup it looks like this
+After a typical storybook setup it looks like [this](https://github.com/open-wc/blog-posts/tree/master/2019-11-storybook-for-web-components-on-steroids/storybook)

 ```bash
 $ start-storybook